Chapter 2: Safety and Traffic, Section 1: Safety

 - Notify the district safety officer, CSC, and construction engineer that a citation has been served.

-Work with the district safety officer, CSC, and the Office of Health and Safety in the Division of Safety and Management Services to resolve citations.
+Work with the district safety officer, CSC, and the Office of Employee Health and Safety in the Division of Safety and Management Services to resolve citations.
 If necessary, arrange for legal support.